ciprian-dragomir/FontRemap/README.md

 ##Notes
 Due to its reliance on fonttools, FontRemap inherits all its limitations.
-Additionally, the FontRemap only works with font files which include cmap type 4 or 12 tables.
+Additionally, the FontRemap only works with font files which include cmap type 4 or 12 tables at this time.